Candidate selections will be based on:

 Oral Board Interview

-If a candidate successfully passes the written tests, they will be scheduled for an oral board interview.
-Oral boards are scheduled the same day as the written tests, or that same week (priority is given to out-of-state and long-distance candidates for same day oral boards).
+Candidates who successfully pass the written testing will be invited to an oral board interview.
+Oral boards are scheduled for the week of January 25th.
 The oral board interview is conducted in front of a panel of sworn personnel from within the police department.
-The interview covers various issues that face police officers, and is a forum for candidates to express their opinions and respond to difficult situations.
+The interview covers various issues police officers encounter during the course of performing the job, and is an opportunity for candidates to demonstrate their approach to decision-making and problem-solving.

 All candidates for employment with the Arvada Police Department are required to submit to a pre-employment polygraph.
 Below is a list of areas that will be explored during the polygraph.